Lash Extension Safety and Aftercare Product Sourcing Guide for Salon Suppliers

 If a client arrives with an active, weeping, or painful stye:

-Risk Management: Lashing over a stye can trap bacteria and make the infection worse, leading to potential liability.
+Risk Management: Lashing over a stye can challenge bacteria and make the infection worse, leading to potential risk.

 7. Retail Opportunity: Selling Health, Not Just Beauty